TryBuildCalc

 • BBS prepared from latest drawing revision — revision number noted

-• Unit weight calculated using D²/162 formula or verified from IS 1786:2008 table
+• Unit weight calculated using the D²/162 formula or verified from a reinforcement weight table

 Material Delivery & Quality+